Cleaning & Organizing

 Get rid of pesky pet hair

 Even the best vacuum can’t pick up every pet hair, especially if they creep into smaller spaces.
 Erin Meyer of Lemons, Lavender, and Laundry recommends using lint rollers to help pick up stray pet hair strands from anywhere in the house that a vacuum can’t reach.
-If you spot a stain in the process, try these homemade stain removers.

 Find and toss tiny shards of broken glass